 Panicked, I immediately started calling a couple of our other options (though they were looking pretty bleak).
 I was on the brink of tears when, miraculously, a spot opened up at another RV/trailer park in Redwood City, so my dad and sister went to set up there, while my mom and I faced the arduous task of finding me a permanent place to live.

 Though I wanted nothing more then to just rest, it was time to visit the people I had found on Craigslist.

 Finding a Place to Live in One of the Most Expensive Places in the Nation

 I was in for yet another shock: sticker shock.
-The price of housing in the San Francisco Bay Area is outrageous, some of the highest in the nation.
+The housing prices in the San Francisco Bay Area are outrageous, some of the highest in the nation.
 My first rental option was a bedroom and bathroom in an elderly woman’s house for $1,000/month!
 In Gainesville, I had paid $500/month for a bedroom and bath in a 2-bedroom apartment, and at the time, I thought THAT was a lot.

 The woman’s house was really nice, and so was the woman herself, but I couldn’t shake the feeling I was living in someone else’s house, a stranger’s house.
 It didn’t feel like home.

 My mom and I then went to another woman’s house.
 This time the rent was $900/month for a bedroom and bathroom in a house shared with a single mom and her two children.
 The house was not nearly as nice.
 The woman was kind, but the house was chaotic with not only her children, but also her boyfriend, whom she hadn’t told me about.
 Once again, I couldn’t picture that being my home.

 It was nighttime by the time we left the second house, and I was nervous about driving in notorious California traffic.
 When we got to the RV park in Redwood City, I could feel a breakdown coming on.